tequdev/evernode-docs/docs/source/platform/hooks/governance-game.md

 - If a Proposal succeeds all other existing Proposals for that Hook are Purged and their staked EVRs are added to the Epoch’s reward pool.
 - The Proposer of the successful proposal gets all their staked EVRs back.

-### The Foundation Special Rights
+### Evernode Labs Special Rights

-- These rules apply when determining the Foundation vote.
+- These rules apply when determining Evernode Labs vote.

-  - Always Eligible: Foundation is always eligible to vote.
+  - Always Eligible: Evernode Labs is always eligible to vote.
-  - Fall-Back Option: If there are no other eligible Participants, the Foundation vote is determinative.
+  - Fall-Back Option: If there are no other eligible Participants, Evernode Labs vote is determinative.

-- In addition, the Foundation vote carries special weight depending upon the status of the game.
+- In addition, Evernode Labs vote carries special weight depending upon the status of the game.
 - The Governance Game has three statuses.

-  - Piloted: The Foundation vote determines the outcome of all Proposals.
+  - Piloted: Evernode Labs vote determines the outcome of all Proposals.
-  - Co-Piloted: No Proposal can succeed unless the Foundation Supports it and it fails if the Foundation opposes it.
+  - Co-Piloted: No Proposal can succeed unless Evernode Labs Supports it and it fails if Evernode Labs opposes it.
-  - Auto-Piloted: The standard voting rules apply with the Foundation being treated equally with any other Participant.
+  - Auto-Piloted: The standard voting rules apply with Evernode Labs being treated equally with any other Participant.

-- The game begins Piloted and becomes Co-Piloted at the election of the Foundation.
+- The game begins Piloted and becomes Co-Piloted at the election of Evernode Labs.
-- If it is Co-Piloted, it becomes Auto-Piloted at the election of the Foundation.
+- If it is Co-Piloted, it becomes Auto-Piloted at the election of Evernode Labs.
 - If the game is Auto-Piloted, Participants can vote under standard rules to return the game to Piloted or Co-Piloted Status.